Mary Murdoch

-Mary Charlotte Murdoch (26 September 1864 – 20 March 1916) was a Scottish-born physician and suffragist.
+Mary Charlotte Murdoch (26 September 1864 – 20 March 1916) was a Scottish physician and suffragist.
 She had a lifelong association with Kingston upon Hull, where she was the first woman doctor, a suffragist, and car owner.

 Early life and education

 Murdoch was born on 26 September 1864 in Elgin, Scotland, the youngest child of Jane (née Macdonald) and William Murdoch.
 Her father was a solicitor.
 She was educated by governesses before attending Weston House School, Elgin.
 She subsequently attended Manor Mount Girls' Collegiate School in London, after which she received tuition in Lausanne, Switzerland.

 She returned to Elgin to care for her widowed and invalided mother, who died in 1887.
 Around this time she discovered what she regarded as the "love of her life", medicine.
 Her ambition was encouraged by the family doctor, Dr Adams.
 She studied to be a doctor at the London School of Medicine for Women, funded by money that her mother had left her.
 While at the school she was curator of its museum.
 She studied a midwifery course at the Maternity Hospital, Brighton, completed her studies in Scotland and formally qualified in 1892.